African hobby: Behaviour and diet

 Hunts on the wing, mainly at dawn and dusk.
 When not breeding the African hobby is thought to feed almost entirely on flying insects: termite alates, grasshoppers, locusts, beetles and cicadas have all been recorded.
 Feeding concentrations of up to 30 birds have been recorded when termite alates or locusts are swarming.
 When breeding a high proportion of small birds such as weavers, estrildid finches and swallows up to the size of doves are favoured.
 It hunts either by making sorties from a perch or quartering across favoured hunting areas at 50-100 m.
 Normally encountered as solitary birds but sometimes in pairs or small family groups.
 For nesting they use the old stick nests of other birds, especially black kite, which are situated high in a tree.
 Breeding has been recorded in December to June in the western part of the range, August to December in equatorial East Africa and September to January in southern Africa.

 Distribution

 It is found in Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Republic of the Congo, Democratic Republic of the Congo, Ivory Coast, Eswatini, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Liberia, Malawi, Mali, Mozambique, Namibia, Niger, Nigeria, Rwanda, Senegal, Sierra Leone, Somalia, South Africa, Sudan, Tanzania, Togo, Uganda, Zambia, and Zimbabwe.
 This species can be nomadic, following food sources.

 Taxonomy

 African hobby is a monotypic species.
-As a typical hobby it has been traditionally considered a member of the subgenus Hypotriorchis due to its similar morphology to the other hobbies.
+As a typical hobby it has been traditionally considered a member of the subgenus Falco due to its similar morphology to the other hobbies.